rsyncOSX/RsyncUIBuilt/content/post/dataflow.md

 ## JSON

-Filter and sort log records in JSON-file version is slightly different.
+Filter and sort log records in JSON-file version is different.
 The function get all log records, combine all arrays of records by `flatmap` and uses a standard filter function.

 ```bash
 func updatelogs() async {